 Perhaps what we believe is simply defined as the extent to which we allow our performance capability to develop through life.
 Henry Ford said it best ‘whether you think you can, or you think you can’t – you’re right.’

 Many of us rarely stop to think about the world in which we find ourselves.
 Day by day, we repeat most of the things we did yesterday unaware that we will do more or less the same thing tomorrow, the day after and so on.

 If we stopped from time to time to think about what we do, to evaluate what we’ve done, look forward to where we might want to be or think about how we really feel deep within, then perhaps our perspective would change in every moment of introspection.

 Thinking is art.
 In my world of ideals, thoughts are a theoretical construct underpinned by many, many things like educational focus, knowledge, perception, suggestibility, memory, experience, societal conditioning, the opinions of others, gene expression and the manipulation of external stimuli by broadcast media.

-The FULL version of this article is featured in our quarterly eZine, ‘Holistic Living Magazine’… grab YOUR copy now at NO COST and read many more articles about beliefs too!
+You can read the FULL version of this article in our quarterly eZine, ‘Holistic Living Magazine,’ look for Edition 9 on this archive page.
+There’s many more articles about beliefs waiting for you too!

 Adrian Jones – Author, Dreams Rainbows and Butterflies